vithi-pixel/engage2022/README.md

-1.First start by installing Annaconda navigator from browser
+1.First start by installing Anaconda navigator from browser

 2.create a conda environment through command prompt using command - conda create --name 'env-name' and activate that environment using command- conda activate 'env-name'